manjulcr7/RunningJsInCSharp/README.md

-Certainly!
-Here's an example of a `README.md` file that explains the entire process of running JavaScript in C# using the V8 engine:

 # Running JavaScript in C# using V8 Engine

 This project demonstrates how to execute JavaScript code within a C# application using the V8 JavaScript engine.
 The V8 engine, developed by Google, is a high-performance JavaScript engine used in popular web browsers like Chrome.